manabcodes/defeasilex/README.md

 - Describe the AI system and its decision
 - Give three variants: non-compliant (v1), mitigated (v2), incomplete submission (v3)
 - List the Charter articles at stake
-- Do not mention Python, DDL, or architecture — let the skill handle that
+- Do not mention Python, DDL, or architecture, please let the skill handle that

 ---

 ## Key design decisions

 **Priority numbers are interpretive legal judgments, not settled doctrine.** The CJEU has never produced a formal hierarchy of Charter rights.
-Every priority assignment above 15 and every `essence_boundary=True` flag encodes a defensible interpretation of CJEU doctrine and Charter structure — not an authoritative ruling.
+Every priority assignment above 15 and every `essence_boundary=True` flag encodes a defensible interpretation of CJEU doctrine and Charter structure (not an authoritative ruling).
 The architecture forces these judgments into the open so they can be inspected, challenged, and revised.
 A lawyer should review the rule base before it is used in production.

 **The SHACL gate is mandatory.** A partial submission does not get a verdict.
 It gets specific, legally-sourced error messages.
 This is the machine-readable answer to garbage-in-garbage-out.

 **The essence boundary is a design primitive.** `essence_boundary=True` on a rule means the prohibition cannot be defeated by any lower-priority norm.
-It also means the engine sets `human_review_required=True` — the machine stops and escalates.
+It also means the engine sets `human_review_required=True`, and then the machine stops and escalates.
 The location of the essence boundary is a legal judgment, not a logical derivation.
 DefeasiLex makes that boundary explicit and mandatory rather than leaving it implicit in prose.

 **The goal is not correctness.
-The goal is making wrongness visible, reproducible, and fixable** — which is a precondition for correctness over time.
+The goal is making wrongness visible, reproducible, and fixable**. which is a precondition for correctness over time.

 ---